zephyrproject-rtos/zephyr/doc/project/dev_env_and_tools.rst

 Labels applicable to pull requests only
 =======================================

 The issue or PR describes a change to a stable API.
-See additional information in :ref:`stable_api_changes`.

 * *Hotfix*